ctm/mb2-doc/src/tables/top_line.md

 your table.
 They all have associated tooltips that tell you what they'll do if you click them.

+### Players Manual

+Like in the lobby, the left-most icon is a circled i.
+If you click that icon, this Players' Manual is opened in a new tab or window.

 ### Table View

-The left-most icon switches between
+The next icon switches between
 * diagonal arrows pointing outward (at the top of the window)
 * diagonal arrows pointing inward (at the bottom of the window)
 * a landscape picture of mountains (at the bottom of the window)

-This icon is telling you what wil happen if you cick it.
+This icon is telling you what Will happen if you click it.
 If you're in the Table view, you'll switch to the Text view.
 If you're in the Text view and you click it, you'll switch into the Compact Text view.